Private Trust Companies in the British Virgin Islands

 The trust business is "unremunerated trust business" if no remuneration is payable to, or received by, the PTC, or any person associated with it, in consideration for, or with respect to, the services that constitute the trust business."

 "Remuneration" includes money or any other form of property and it is immaterial whether remuneration is payable or received (i) out of the assets, or underlying assets, of a relevant trust, (ii) from the settlor or beneficiary of a relevant trust, or (iii) from any other person pursuant to an arrangement with the settlor or beneficiary of a relevant trust.

 A person is "associated" with a PTC if (i) he or she has an interest, whether legal or beneficial, in the private trust company, (ii) he or she is a director or former director of the private trust company, or (iii) he or she is an employee or former employee of the private trust company.

 However, payment made to a PTC to indemnify it in respect of costs and expenses paid or incurred by it will not be regarded as "remuneration" for these purposes.
 Further, remuneration payable to or received by a director will not be "remuneration" of the PTC if paid for director services and the director is not otherwise associated with the PTC (as described above).

 "Related trust business" means trust business provided in respect of: "…a single qualifying trust; or a group of related qualifying trusts."

-"Qualifying trust" means a trust where each beneficiary of the trust is: "…a connected person in relation to the settlor of the trust; a charity; or its settlor."
+A "qualifying trust" is where each beneficiary is: "…a connected person in relation to the settlor of the trust; a charity; or its settlor".